 The Grammar School examination known as the eleven plus (also referred to as the 11-Plus or the 11+) is administered to students during their last year of primary school.
 What is on the 11 Plus exam, and in what areas should your child practise?
 We’ll let you know everything in detail.

 Its primary objective is to identify the most exceptionally talented students eligible for admission to Grammar Schools.
-Rather than assessing academic proficiency, the questions in the 11 Plus are specifically designed to evaluate children’s intelligence.
+Rather than assessing academic proficiency, the 11 Plus exam questions are specifically designed to evaluate children’s intelligence.

 What Does the 11 Plus Exam Include?